leiabarrowes/Rr/func-spec.md

 ##Introduction:##

-This game will help students learn the difference between dominant and recessive alleles and how different combinations are expressed in the phenotype.
+This web-based app game will help students learn the difference between dominant and recessive alleles and how different combinations are expressed in the phenotype.

+This game is intended for practice only.
+Students will not be able to log in and track their individual progress.
+Results will not be reported to the teacher.

 ##Home Page:##